 In 2019, we reported \$20.3 billion in revenue, a decline of 7.0 percent when compared to the prior year, which was driven by declines in the Americas and EMEA segments, and a currency headwind.
 Like our clients, we prioritized higher value opportunities in 2019.
 Discrete account and portfolio actions were taken to improve our profitability in the long term even though they had an impact on our 2019 results.
+We ended 2019 with approximately 4,600 customers, as compared to approximately 5,100 customers in the prior year.
+The majority of the historical net customer count decline was driven by lower revenue transactional business.
 Gross profit margin of 12.8 percent improved by 1.1 points, reflecting the benefit from structural actions taken to improve contract profitability.
 Total expense and other income of \$3.2 billion was flat when compared to the prior year.
 Losses from operations were \$0.9 billion, consistent with the prior year.